RPT-GRAPHIC-FANGtastic stocks top vintage year for global markets

 “You had perfect conditions this year,” said Aberdeen Standard Investments’ Kevin Daly.
 “Rising global growth, good news generally from China and Donald Trump has been less of an impediment on risk appetite than had been expected.”

-Emerging markets and the so-called FANGs - Facebook, Amazon, Netflix and Google - have made the most eye-catching moves though.
+Emerging markets and the so-called FANGs - Facebook, Amazon, Netflix and Google plus Apple if you want to add another A - have made the most eye-catching moves though.

-Facebook is up 54 percent, Netflix 53 percent, <Apple AAPL.O> 51 percent and Google 35 percent.
+Facebook is up 54 percent, Amazon 58 percent, Apple 55 percent, Netflix 53 percent, and Google 35 percent.
 It reflects not just a global tech addiction but also the cheap money sloshing round markets.

-MSCI’s emerging market index, which is now 25 percent China-weighted, is up 31 percent.
+MSCI’s emerging market index, which is now 25 percent China-weighted, has added a third to its value.

-China stocks themselves are up 48 percent topped only by Poland at 49.5 percent.
-FANG pangs have boosted South Korean 44 percent despite its North Korea nuclear worries, while frontier markets - countries not yet in the developing bracket - are up 27 percent.
+China stocks themselves are up 48 percent, topped only by Poland at 49.5 percent in dollar terms.
+FANG pangs have boosted South Korean 44 percent despite worries about its nuclear neighbour, while frontier markets - countries not yet in the developing bracket - are up 27 percent.

 “A lot of the success of this year is in relation to the dollar weakness as it created an environment where investors were able to play the emerging markets to the full,” said ABN Amro’s chief investment officer Didier Duret.